The S.I.G.I.T.: Detourn (2013)

 The band planned to do another release show, just like what they did once when they released Hertz Dyslexia.
 And with the help from their label, and an event organized, "Detournement" was held on 26 October 2013, at the same venue as "The Dyslexia Concert".
 Renowned for their lavish stage shows, the S.I.G.I.T. set high standards in sound quality, used innovative sound effects, and lightnings.
 Also, many great local musicians were invited to have appearance.
 Like choir, backup singers, saxophone player, and many more talents.
 The preparations for the solo concert was, one could say— absolutely amazing.
 Proper one for the tenth anniversary of the band's togetherness.

 Like the concert four years ago, fans from all over the country attended this legendary event.
 Over three thousand fans came to a venue of five thousand.
 Many were left wondered because of several bizarre gestures from the personnel.
 One was as Rekti came out from backstage with eyes of Fatima on the palm of his hands and was in dark cloak.
 People might have misinterpreted this gimmick as "illuminati", but that was just his blessing for the fans—so they may be kept away from bad lucks.
 But though, the show went on clock-wise and was considered successful.

 The S.I.G.I.T. continues to tour all around the country.
 Plays in school and college events or standard rock 'n' roll festivals.
 In January 2014, Rolling Stone Indonesia gave the album 4 stars out of 5 and later named it "The Album of the Year."

-Live shows and tours (2014–present)
+Live shows, tours, and lineup change (2014–present)

 Due to the intricacy of playing songs from Detourn in live performances, they recruited Absar Lebeh as an additional guitar player.